 Opportunities for dam removal are limited in the North Lake basin.
-Those that have been completed include the Vermont Land Trust's removal of a a farm pond dam on Crooked Creek with assistance from Enhancement grants.
-A current project includes the removal of a dam on Potash Brook with funding through both UVM as landowner and a Formula grant.
+Those that have been completed include the Vermont Land Trust's removal of a farm pond dam on Crooked Creek with assistance from Enhancement grants.
+A project completed in 2024 includes the removal of a dam on Potash Brook with funding through both UVM as landowner and a Formula grant.